JZMNE/ML_Pipeline/README.md

 ## **Dataset** :bulb:
 - The `German Credit Card` dataset contains information about Credit Card dataset to cluster the users based on duration, credit card history, purpose, credit amount, Guarantors, property etc.

-The dataset can be found in the  [UCI Repository](https://archive-beta.ics.uci.edu/dataset/144/statlog+german+credit+data).
+The dataset can be found in the [UCI Machine Learning Repository](https://doi.org/10.24432/C5NC77).
 Cite: Hofmann,Hans.
 (1994).
 Statlog (German Credit Data).
-UCI Machine Learning Repository. https://doi.org/10.24432/C5NC77.

 ## **Usage** :bulb:
 To run the project, download the `notebook` files in Jupyter Notebook and execute the code cells.